RB Global (RBA)

 Jim Kessler, Chief Executive Officer

-Mr. Kessler was appointed Chief Executive Officer of RB Global in August 2023, having previously served as President and Chief Operating Officer since 2021, and Chief Operating Officer since 2020.
-Prior to joining RB Global, he spent two decades in the automotive industry.
-He served as President, Emerging Business at Caliber Collision from 2019 to 2020 and as Chief Operating Officer of ABRA Auto Body and Glass from 2017 to 2019.
-At ABRA, he oversaw operations, procurement, and growth initiatives, including the integration of the merger between ABRA and Caliber Collision, creating the first national collision repair provider in the United States.
-He also held senior leadership positions at vRide, City Sports (as CFO & COO), and Pep Boys.
-Mr. Kessler is also an Operating Advisor to Percheron Capital, a private equity firm.
+Jim Kessler was appointed Chief Executive Officer of RB Global in August 2023, having previously served as Chief Operating Officer from May 2020 and President & Chief Operating Officer from September 2021.
+Before joining RB Global, he spent two decades as a senior leader in the automotive industry.
+His prior roles include President, Emerging Business at Caliber Collision from 2019 to 2020, and Chief Operating Officer of ABRA Auto Body and Glass from 2017 to 2019, where he oversaw operations, procurement, and growth initiatives, including the integration of ABRA's merger with Caliber Collision.
+Mr. Kessler also held various senior leadership positions at vRide, City Sports (as CFO & COO), and Pep Boys.

 Steve Lewis, Chief Operations Officer

-Mr. Lewis was appointed Chief Operations Officer of RB Global in 2024, bringing extensive senior leadership experience in operations and supply chain management.
-He also leads IAA operations.
+Steve Lewis was appointed Chief Operations Officer of RB Global in 2024, effective September 3, 2024.
+He brings extensive senior leadership experience in operations and supply chain management.
+In his role, he will assume leadership of IAA operations and oversee technology.

 AI Analysis | Feedback